Gardone Riviera holidays

 Buses

 To head north to Maderno, catch the bus from the stop opposite the Hotel Grand.
-Or walk 5 minutes past the hotel to the Bay of Salo to catch a bus to one of the other towns on the west shore.
+Or you can catch a bus from the Bay of Salo to one of the other towns on the western shore.

-Steamers and fast hydrofoils leave town from the port in Piazza Wimmer (between the Grand Hotel and Hotel du Lac), and run to most towns on the east shore of the lake, throughout the day.
+Steamers and fast hydrofoils leave town from the port in Piazza Wimmer (between the Grand Hotel and Hotel du Lac), and run to most towns on the east shore of the lake.

 On foot

 Exploring Gardone on foot is mostly easy thanks to the paved streets and leafy lakeside promenade.
-However, the centre of town has a lot of small courtyards and stairs, so it may not be suitable for those with walking difficulties.
+There are small courtyards and steps though, so take care when you're strolling about.

 Walking